 These are sandals and they are therefore very casual.
 They can be worn with:

 Birkenstocks won’t look right with tailored clothing like suits or odd jackets and trousers.
-Even if you’re a super stylish man who could make a clown suit look good in public, don’t wear Birkenstocks with a suit.
+Even if you’re a super stylish man who could make a clown suit look good in public, avoid wearing Birkenstocks with a suit.
 However, if you do this and somehow it works, we would be very curious to see pictures.

 In 90% of cases, this is a daytime shoe.
-Though they’re sandals, they’re known for being extremely comfortable, so you’ll probably be inclined to do a lot of walking in them.
+Although they’re sandals, they’re known for being extremely comfortable.
+As such, you’ll probably be inclined to do a lot of walking in them.

 If you’re going out for dinner or something of that nature, we see Birkenstocks as acceptable under the following conditions: